mosharaf/eecs489/Assignments/Assignment-2/README.md

 ### Throughput Calculation

+Your proxy measure the the throughput between the server and ifself to determine the bitrate.
 Your proxy should estimate each stream's throughput once per chunk.
-Note the start time of each chunk request when your proxy receives a request from the player and save another timestamp when you have finished receiving the chunk from the server.
+Note the start time of each chunk when your proxy started receiving the chunk from the server and save another timestamp when you have finished receiving the chunk from the server.
 Given the size of the chunk, you can now compute the throughput by dividing chunk size by time window.

 Each video is a sequence of chunks.
 To smooth your throughput estimation, you should use an exponentially-weighted moving average (EWMA).
 Every time you make a new measurement (as outlined above), update your current throughput estimate as follows: